This section provides information on initial setup of the FileCloud iOS app to access your files with your FileCloud account.

 The FileCloud and FileCloud iOS App will allow you to access files on any computer running FileCloud server or from FileCloudPlug device.
 Refer to "Getting started" section for more information on setting up the account.

-Clicking on the file will show a "Preview" panel and provides context-based options on the actions that can be performed on the file.
+Clicking on the file will show a "Preview" screen and provides context-based options on the actions that can be performed on the file.

 FileCloud iOS App provides a rich audio playback experience in the form of a Music Player.
 You can access the music player by tapping "Player" menu on the slideout menu.